morganstanley/binlog/README.md

 The benchmark measures the time it takes to create a timestamped log event with various log arguments (e.g: one integer, one string, three floats) in a single-producer, single-consumer queue (the logging is asynchronous), running in a tight loop.
-There's a benchmark that does not timestamp the log event, to indirectly measure the cost of `std::chrono::system_clock::now()` or `clock_gettime`.
+Different clocks are used to timestamp log events. `no clock` means constant 0, `TSC clock` uses the time stamp counter, while `sys clock` means `std::chrono::system_clock::now()` or `clock_gettime`.
-There's a bechmark trying to guess the cache effect, that invalidates the data cache on each iteration by writing a large byte buffer.
+There's a bechmark `poison cache`, trying to guess the cache effect, that invalidates the data cache on each iteration by writing a large byte buffer.
+The timing includes the writing of the buffer.

 The results reported below are a sample of several runs, only to show approximate performance, and not for direct comparison.